kangjunbin/MultiLanes/README.md

 The proposed virtualized storage device enables us to run multiple guest file systems on a single physical device, which is similar to the hardware virtualization schemes.
 The key challenges to MultiLanes are how to mitigate the virtualization overhead to achieve near-native performance and how to scale the number of virtualized devices on the host file system which itself scales poorly.
 To this end, we propose a set of techniques such as the bypass strategy and constraining the translation threads to a small set of cores.
+Specifically, the virtualized device driver of MultiLanes adopts a synchronous bypass strategy to complete I/O requests, thus eliminating the virtualization overhead, and constrains the translation threads that need to interact with the host file system to a small set of cores to avoid contention on the host.
+Moreover, a prefeteching mechanism is proposed in MultiLanes to mitigate the communication overhead between the storage devices and translation threads.
+The virtualized device driver of MultiLanes is implemented based on the Linux loop device driver.

 For more details, please refer to our FAST conference paper [MultiLanes: Providing Virtualized Storage for OS-level Virtualization on Many Cores](https://www.usenix.org/system/files/conference/fast14/fast14-paper_kang.pdf)<bf /> and ACM TOS article [MultiLanes: Providing Virtualized Storage